FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_publish_data.md

     </label>
 </div>

 The icon :fontawesome-solid-bookmark: allows you to assign a DOI to a specific dataset.
+Once a DOI has been assign to a dataset, no more data can be added to it.
 This can then be added into your publication so that it can be used as a reference, e.g., see the Data availability statement in [M. Kuban et al., _Similarity of materials and data-quality assessment by fingerprinting_, MRS Bulletin **47**, 991-999 (2022)](https://link.springer.com/article/10.1557/s43577-022-00339-w).